dojo/docs/dojo/has.rst

 features and tests.
 One frequently used module that extends ``dojo/has`` with additional tests and features is :ref:`dojo/sniff <dojo/sniff>`.

-Using ``staticHasFeatures`` in a build configuration, along with the closure JavaScript complier can produce a build where dead code paths are removed.
+Using ``staticHasFeatures`` in a build configuration, along with the closure JavaScript compiler can produce a build where dead code paths are removed.
 See the :ref:`builder <build/index>` documentation for more information.

 Usage